tomhotch/media-files/README.md

   - How can I tell?
 Do the file sizes match?
 How about the date taken?
 - Rename the files to avoid any duplicates in the library
 - Copy the new files to the libary
 - It's now OK to remove files from the staging directory and the camera

+First Experiment
+- Read the file names and sizes from a source dir and destination dir
+- Report if:
+  1. Any files in src do not exist in dest
+  2. Any files in src match a file name in dest, but have different sizes

+Example Directory Paths
+- Filp Camera: F:\DCIM\100VIDEO
+- Staging Directory: T:\My_Videos\from-flip-camera
+- Library Directory: T:\My_Videos\FlipShare Data\Videos